 “Uhm, sure.
 But just to warn you, I have zero experience with the whole dropshipping thing.”

-“Yeah, I know.
+“Yeah, that’s fine.
 Me neither.
-But I have a feeling that we will make this is a huge success!”
+But I have a feeling that we will make this a huge success!”

 Four weeks after this call we launched a Shopify store.
-Another eight weeks later, the first proper income report read something like 1,350 USD.
+Another ten weeks later, the first proper income report read something like USD 1,300.
 Today, my former client makes more than 95,000 USD per month (!) with his dropshipping business.

 Would you call that a success?
 I sure do!